cjquines/sdsvg/README.md

 render square dance formations as SVGs

 - **note:** "hexagon" geometry setting is a lie right now :(
-- also autodetect origin for geometry, assuming that flagpole center by default

 ```ts
 import { formationToSvg, Formation } from "sdsvg";